-Scabies is a skin infestation caused by a very tiny mite known as the Sarcoptes scabiei.
-These microscopic mites can live on your skin for up to two months.
-They reproduce on the surface of your skin and then burrow into your skin and lay eggs.
-This causes a very itchy, pimple-like rash to form on the skin.
+Scabies is a skin infestation caused by a mite known as the Sarcoptes scabiei.
+Untreated, these microscopic mites can live on your skin for months.
+They reproduce on the surface of your skin and then burrow into it and lay eggs.
+This causes an itchy, red rash to form on the skin.

-There are approximately 300 million cases of scabies in the world every year.
+There are approximately 130 million cases of scabies in the world at any given time.
 It’s a highly contagious condition that can easily be passed from one person to another through direct skin contact.
 It may also be transmitted through infested clothing or bedding.

 Although scabies can be bothersome, the infestation can usually be treated effectively.
 Treatment often consists of medications that kill scabies mites and their eggs.
 Since scabies is so contagious, doctors will usually recommend treatment for an entire group of people who are in frequent contact with a person who has scabies.